The Future Firefighter Podcast

 (Photo Credits: Author) “The best tool for fire attack is your brain.
 The only limits to maximizing its effectiveness are the barriers you put in place.
 Be as aggressive in obtaining knowledge as you are in advancing an attack line.” – Chief John Tippett This quote sparked my interest recently on twitter.
 I wholeheartedly agree with

 (Photo Credits: Author) If you truly know your why, you will also without a doubt unequivocally comprehend your what, where, when and how for your life.
 In order to be a leader at home in your personal life or at work in your professional life; you must clearly establish your own strategic mission and vision statements.

 “All that I am I owe, I live eternally in the red.”– Dr. Carl Holmes THE FUTURE FEMALE FIREFIGHTER “I can’t help but tell you that it’s all about the mentorship.
 Without the direction and guidance of those who have come before us, there is no way that either one of us would be here.
-The main message I want to relay to everyone is
+The main message I want to relay to everyone is this,

 I recently attended a train-the-trainer class for a new Everyone Goes Home® program course titled ‘Attributes of Leading’ created by Dr. Brian Crandell of the Crandell Research Group, Battalion Chief Kevin Conant (Retired) of Command Coaching, and videographer/editor Captain Jake Pelk, of FD Training Solutions.
-This course
+This course was a

 “Fitness is 90% mental, 10% execution.
 The body cannot go where the mind does not believe.” – Captain Jim Moss “Attitude comes first.
 We must accept the fact that our fitness is a requirement of the profession.” – Chief Dan Kerrigan “The future firefighter must have the mindset and attitude that physical fitness is a requirement of